-Leeches have been used in medicine since the beginning of human civilization.
-They’ve been used to treat a variety of ailments, including nervous system abnormalities, dental problems, skin diseases, and infections.
+Since the time of ancient Egypt, leeches have been used in medicine to treat nervous system abnormalities, dental problems, skin diseases, and infections.

 Today, they’re mostly used in plastic surgery and other microsurgery.
 This is because leeches secrete peptides and proteins that work to prevent blood clots.
+These secretions are also known as anticoagulants.
 This keeps blood flowing to wounds to help them heal.

 During a session, live leeches attach themselves to the target area and draw blood.
-They release the proteins and peptides that thin blood and prevent clotting, thereby improving circulation and preventing tissue death.
+They release the proteins and peptides that thin blood and prevent clotting.
+This improves circulation and prevents tissue death.
 The leeches leave behind small, Y-shaped wounds that usually heal without leaving a scar.

-Because leeches are so effective at increasing blood circulation and breaking up blood clots, it should be no surprise that they can be used to treat circulatory disorders and cardiovascular disease.
+Leeches are effective at increasing blood circulation and breaking up blood clots.
+It should be no surprise that they can be used to treat circulatory disorders and cardiovascular disease.

 Chemicals derived from leech saliva have been made into pharmaceutical drugs that can treat: